orgadhadas/triggers-nlp/README.md

 data folder: Contains three clean trining files.
 Each file contains sentences from the training set snli dataset:
 Each file contains sentences from diffrent class (contardiction, entailment and neutral).
-We make sure that there are not sentences that repeat themself.
+We make sure that there are not sentences that repeat them self.
 The file names are: train_data_label_contradiction_uniq.txt, train_data_label_entailment_uniq.txt and train_data_label_neutral_uniq.txt.
+In addition to the train we inserted the dev file of entailment class: dev_data_label_entailment_uniq.txt.
 Another file that is in this folder is train_data_label_entailment.txt.cat that contains the sentences from the train_data_label_entailment_uniq.txt but the word 'cat' inserted at the beginning of each sentence.
 This folder also consist trigger_data folder which describes next.